xcp-ng/xcp-ng-org/docs/installation/upgrade.md

 If a live migration doesn't work, Xen Orchestra is able to do a warm migration for you.
 It's safer and still have a reasonable downtime.
 [Read this dedicated article](https://xen-orchestra.com/blog/warm-migration-with-xen-orchestra/) to learn more about it.

-## ☣ Handling alternate drivers or kernel
+## ☣ Handling alternate drivers or kernel {#handling-alternate-drivers-or-kernel}

-If - before the upgrade - your host depends on [alternate drivers](../../installation/hardware#-alternate-drivers) or on the [alternate kernel](../../installation/hardware#-alternate-kernel) to function, then it is possible that the upgraded system doesn't need such alternatives anymore.
+If - before the upgrade - your host depends on [alternate drivers](../../installation/hardware#alternate-drivers) or on the [alternate kernel](../../installation/hardware#alternate-kernel) to function, then it is possible that the upgraded system doesn't need such alternatives anymore.
 It is also possible that it still needs them.

 When upgrading using the upgrade ISO:
 * Alternate drivers will not be installed automatically: install them from the repositories after the first reboot.
-* The alternate kernel will not be installed automatically, unless you tell the installer to do so (see [Alternate kernel](../../installation/hardware#-alternate-kernel)).
+* The alternate kernel will not be installed automatically, unless you tell the installer to do so (see [Alternate kernel](../../installation/hardware#alternate-kernel)).

 When upgrading using `yum`:
 * Alternate drivers will usually be kept and upgraded if a newer version is provided, but that is not a general rule: we handle it on a case by case basis.
 Sometimes a newer "default" driver will obsolete an older alternate driver.